⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-Revenue from the sale of developed residential and commercial units.
+Revenue from the sale of residential, office, and retail properties.

 🎯 WHY THIS MATTERS